WRF-Fire-UNR/UNR-WRF-FIRE/docs/source/case_studies.rst

 Input_sounding
 ^^^^^^^^^^^^^^

 The “input_sounding” file of this case is exactly the same as Case Study 1, and it is as follows.
-Fore information on “input_sounding” file structure and how to create it, refer to Case Study 1-input_sounding.
+Fore information on “input_sounding” file structure and how to create it, refer to :ref:`Case Study 1-input_sounding<c1IS>`.

 ::